SanjuBhunia99/ProTask/README.md

 🚀 **Overview**

-ProTask is a modern task and project management web application designed to help users efficiently organize, track, and manage their work.
-It provides a clean and intuitive interface to handle tasks, collaborate with team members, and monitor project progress.
+<h5>ProTask is a modern task and project management web application designed to help users efficiently organize, track, and manage their work.
+It provides a clean and intuitive interface to handle tasks, collaborate with team members, and monitor project progress.</h5>

 ## 🛠️ Tech Stack